AdobeDocs/app-builder/guides/security_overview.md

 ![Headless Access Sequence Diagram](security-headless-access-sequence-diagram.png)

-A headless Firefly application requires to pass an Adobe IMS JWT access token in order to successfully call Adobe Product APIs.
-This token can be obtained within the [Developer Console](https://console.adobe.io/), by accessing the corresponding Firefly project and workspace.
+A headless Project Firefly application requires to pass an Adobe IMS JWT access token in order to successfully call Adobe Product APIs.
+This token can be obtained within the [Developer Console](https://console.adobe.io/), by accessing the corresponding Project Firefly project and workspace.

 However, its lifetime will be of 24 hours and it will expire afterwards, for obvious security reasons.
 A developer shouldn't have to manually refresh the token and update the application configuration every day.